Pandemic postpones national math, reading tests until 2022

 Woodworth suggested that results from states' annual tests — generally conducted using schools’ own equipment and staff, and perhaps therefore more feasible than the national tests — could help bridge the gap and provide a state-level look at the impact.
 But the NAEP postponement might have ripple effects in the debate about whether those state tests even happen in spring 2021.

 State tests, which are federally mandated and are used more for accountability purposes, were canceled last spring under federal waivers as the pandemic surged.
-The current presidential administration had indicated states shouldn't expect to be granted another round of waivers if they request them, but it's an issue likely to come up again after President-elect Joe Biden's administration takes office.
+The current administration under Republican President Donald Trump had indicated states shouldn't expect to be granted another round of waivers if they request them, but it's an issue likely to come up again after Democratic President-elect Joe Biden's administration takes office.

 “If the national assessment can't be done in '21, states are legitimately going to say, ’Well, why are we expected to test in ‘21?’” said Chester Finn, a former chair of the National Assessment Governing Board and president emeritus of the Thomas B. Fordham Institute who advocates results-based accountability.

-If states get to skip the tests again this spring, that could create a multiyear gap in data that helps inform other decisions and identify concerns, and that's problematic, Finn said.
+If states get to skip the tests again this spring, that could create a multiyear gap in data that helps inform other decisions and identify concerns, Finn said.

 “If you're not held accountable for your results, or there's no way to do it because there's no information about your results, then all sorts of bad things happen to the education system and to the kids in the education system,” he said.
 “We sort of go back to the pre-accountability days, when, you know, the only thing you knew about a kid's learning was the teachers' grades, and the only thing you knew about a school's performance was what the principal said it was, and nobody had data on gaps between different groups of kids."